Long Island Construction Accident Lawyers

 - Building collapse

-At the law firm of Rosenberg and Gluck, LLP, in Holtsville, New York, we represent persons who have been injured on Long Island and throughout Suffolk County.
+At the law firm of Rosenberg and Gluck, LLP, in Holtsville, New York, our construction lawyer in Long Island, represent persons who have been injured on Suffolk County.

 Our lawyers stay abreast of changing laws affecting construction accidents and utilize in-depth knowledge of statutes and case law to get you the maximum compensation you are entitled to receive.

-We understand the hardship serious injury creates for construction site workers and their families, especially when severe injury prevents a major wage earner from providing for family needs.
+Ours construction accident lawyer in Long Island, understand the serious injury creates for construction site workers and their families hardship, especially when severe injury prevents a major wage earner from providing for family needs.
 Permanent disability can mean the end of a career.
 Finding other work that offers comparable wages and benefits may not be possible.

 You need a construction accident lawyer who has successfully litigated and negotiated accident settlements.
 Expertise acquired from decades of experience handling construction accidents makes Rosenberg & Gluck, LLP a top choice if you have been injured in this line of work.
 Our skills in the accurate calculation of lost future income, in addition to healthcare expenses enable us to seek just compensation on your behalf.